dask/dask-blog/_posts/2016-03-16-dask-distributed-part-4.md

   -h, --help                    Show this message and exit.
 ```

-*Note: dec2 was largely built by [Daniel Rodriguez](https://github.com/danielfrg)*
+_Note: dec2 was largely built by [Daniel Rodriguez](https://github.com/danielfrg)_

-Run
+## Run
----

 As an example we use `dec2` to create a new cluster of nine nodes.
 Each worker
 will run with eight processes, rather than using threads.

     dec2 up --keyname my-key-name